-In teaching strategic communications, multimedia, digital media, photojournalism, and analytics, I believe my mission and commitment as an instructor and mentor are as follows:
+In teaching strategic communications, multimedia, digital media, and photojournalism, I believe my mission and commitment as an instructor and mentor are as follows:

 - Encourage students to embrace best practices, theories and research methods, learn current technology and applications, share their successes and learn from failures, and develop leadership and collaborative skills;